Edit Content

 Free Consultation

 Dubai has 3.33 million residents and is home to residents from 192 countries around the world.
 The fashion industry in Dubai is estimated to be worth AED 193 billion or $52.55 billion (this is the same as £38.61 billion).
 It is steadily increasing at a rate of 8% every year.
-Dubai’s spending on fashion, fragrances and beauty / personal care is one of the highest in the world.
-All these translate into a lot of business opportunity for those in the fashion industry, even if you are catering to a niche segment alone.
+Dubai’s spending on fashion, fragrances, beauty, and personal care is one of the highest in the world.
+All these translate into a lot of business opportunity for those who wish to start a boutique business in Dubai, even if catering to a niche segment.

-If you are thinking of opening a boutique in Dubai to take advantage of the booming fashion industry, it is a good idea to enlist the help of someone well-experienced in matters of business setup Dubai.
-Such a person can be an immense asset to have by your side throughout the entire process.
+If you are thinking of opening a boutique in Dubai, it is wise to enlist the help of someone well-experienced in matters of business setup in Dubai.
+Such a person can be an immense asset throughout the entire process.

-1. Choose a name for your boutique, albeit one that will be approved.
+1. Choose a name for your boutique, ensuring it will be approved.

 2. Draw up the company formation documents, allocating shares to each owner.